Health insurance coverage for international students

 • are older than 30 years old or

-• do a doctorate at the University of Göttingen
+• do a doctorate at the University of Göttingen without having an employment contract subject to social security contributions

-you must choose private health insurance.
+should you consider choosing private health insurance.

 We strongly recommend all other students to choose the GKV!